 Having your business idea copied doesn't mean limiting your motivation to create more great ideas.
 If there's one thing you can learn from being copied is that those, who copy you, don't have your originality.
 Surprise your customers with even more innovative products and services, and you can even add improvements to the existing product or service.
 Always pay attention to the feedback that your customers have been telling you, so that you can make the appropriate improvements.
 Since you already have a built-in market in front of you, you should always make use of this opportunity to make bigger and better products or services.

 3. Build and Strengthen Brand Loyalty

 The only thing that differentiates you and your copy competitors is the history and awareness that your brand has already established before theirs.
 This is the perfect time to strengthen your brand and reach out to customers in order to gain their loyalty.
 You can show off that you are the first one to establish the product or service that you are selling, and display the exact year of when your business started running to show that you have been here for longer than any of those copy competitors.
 To add, create a loyalty program with special discounts and promotions for loyal customers because maintaining them is, in fact, harder and even more challenging than acquiring new customers.

 In summary, having your products or services copied by another business is not a backward, it's a step forward.
-After all, business competition is actually normal and positive.
+After all, business competition is normal and, in fact, positive.
 It urges you to be on your toes regarding your tapped market, and also pushes you to innovate and improve.